Are skinnies in or out?

-Skinnies look great when worn with a coat as is shown in the photo above and the next photo.
+They look great when worn with a coat as is shown in the photo above and the next photo.
 They also look great when styled like leggings, but much dressier.
 On the contrary, they are even appropriate for Casual Friday.

 They also provide a sleek look when an insulating skirt is worn on top of them to protect the thighs when wearing a bulky down jacket.
 The advantage of wearing an insulating skirt and a down jacket over wearing a down coat is the lower weight on the shoulders.

 Skinnies also look fabulous when worn with a kuspak, an Alaskan native dress made from cotton or as outerwear, made from fur on the inside and velvet with various decorations on the outside.
-I sew the kuspak parker in the photo below, but used faux fur.
+I sew the kuspak parka in the photo below, but used faux fur.
 A dance friend offered me real wolf fur for the hood, but I declined his offer.

 Since in Alaska, comfort and practicality are high priorities, the timeless skinnies are a classic at the Last Frontier.